 With Jacquard, Google and Levi's has produced a conductive yarn that combine thin metallic alloys with yarns that you typically find on clothing.
 So cotton, polyesters or even silk.

 In the case of the Commuter Jacket, this interactive yarn has been used to build touch and gesture sensitive areas on the sleeve and sensor grids can be created for even larger interactive surfaces.
 This allows designers to take advantage of LEDs, haptic and other outputs to provide feedback for the user.

 The fibres are linked to a detachable smart tag which sits on the cuff and provides connectivity to your smartphone.
 This can be removed to plug straight into a USB port to charge it up, while Google claims the flexible cuff should be able to fit most sized jackets.

 Project Jacquard: Features

-Aimed at cyclists, this smart jean jacket will allow users to control their mobile experience and connect to a variety of services, such as music or maps, directly from the jacket sleeve.
+Aimed at cyclists, the Levi's smart denim jacket will allow users to control their mobile experience and connect to a variety of services, such as music or maps, directly from the jacket sleeve.
 In theory, it means you won't have to worry about pulling your phone from your pocket.

 You'll be able to dismiss phone calls by swiping over the sleeve, control messages, double tap to get directions, swipe up to see nearby places and swipe down to change music playing from your phone.
 It will also be able to read out your messages aloud, either through your paired headphones or the phone's own speaker.
 It'll work with Google Maps, Google Play and third party services like Spotify and Strava.

 The Jacquard API will also be released to developers opening up the possibility of more apps taking advantage of the built-in tech.
-This means they could further embrace audio, gesture and haptic features and even add activity tracking abilities.
+This means they could further embrace audio, LEDs, gesture and haptic features and even add activity tracking abilities.